Updated on 2025-03-28 GMT+08:00

 NOTE:

-Upon creation, only one VPC can be added for each file system.
+• Only one VPC can be added when a file system is created.
 Multi-VPC file sharing can be implemented through VPC peering connection.

 For details about VPC peering connection, see section "VPC Peering Connection" in Virtual Private Cloud User Guide.